fenago/intro-ruby/lab_guides/Lab_6.md

 application code.

-Now that we\'ve covered all the major fundamentals in Ruby, in the next chapter, we\'ll use what we have learned to focus on importing data from external sources, processing it using the models we\'ll create, and outputting that data in a common format such as CSV.
+Now that we\'ve covered all the major fundamentals in Ruby, in the next lab, we\'ll use what we have learned to focus on importing data from external sources, processing it using the models we\'ll create, and outputting that data in a common format such as CSV.